 Unfortunately, heat treatment is more expensive than conventional insecticide treatments, but it is an extremely effective bed bug control method that eliminates an infestation in just a few hours, instead of several weeks like insecticide treatments.

-It should be a one treatment service and has a 100% success rate if carried out properly, but it’s important to know that sometimes bed bugs are able to hide out of the way in cooler spots.
+It should be a one-treatment service and has a 100% success rate if carried out properly, but it’s important to know that sometimes bed bugs are able to hide out of the way in cooler spots if some areas of your home haven’t reached the required temperature.

 If the treatment hasn’t been carried out correctly, then yes, bed bugs can survive.
-They will look for ‘cold spots’ to hide in, such as in walls and furniture where the heat is not reaching the required temperature to kill them.
+As I said above, they will look for ‘cold spots’ to hide in, such as in walls and furniture where the heat is not reaching the required temperature to kill them.

 If the cost of heat treatment is too expensive, then bed bug removal with conventional insecticide treatments will also get the job done.